SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 >Average person is smart enough to understand that religion is nonsense.
 If you talk with a religious person about some other religion he will easily understand how stupid it is but he can't understand the nonsense in his own religion.

+>The only way religion can survive is by constantly reinterpreting things based on scientific and moral progress.
+If you (religious preacher) interpret everything literally then most people understand how immoral and unscientific it is therefore decreasing the lifespan of that religion.
+The only way religion can survive is by constantly reinterpreting things based on scientific and moral progress.
+If you interpret everything literally then most people understand how immoral and unscientific it is therefore decreasing the lifespan of that religion.
+Your best option is to delay the inevitable end of your religion by constantly reinterpreting or more like misinterpreting.
+But atheists should thank the ultra conservative people as they are doing us a favor by making the inevitable happen sooner by exposing their religion.

 ### Veganism

 > Humanity has not yet reached a point where our existence can be considered a positive thing.
 I hope we can reach that point in few centuries.
 1/3 [9:42 PM · Dec 31, 2022 · 11 Views]